tedmoore/schelp2/docs/Classes/Monitor.md

 ## Description

 A general purpose class for monitoring or crosslinking between busses.
 It supports multichannel expansion and crossfading between settings.
-It provides optimizations for playing contiguous channels to other contiguous busses ([#-play](#-play)) and for more complex routings, such as splitting, spreading etc to multiple channels ([#-playN](#-playn)).
+It provides optimizations for playing contiguous channels to other contiguous busses ([play](#play)) and for more complex routings, such as splitting, spreading etc to multiple channels ([playN](#playn)).
 Monitor uses the existing set of [SystemSynthDefs](../Classes/SystemSynthDefs.md) to do this.

 ```supercollider
 { Out.ar(87, SinOsc.ar(MouseX.kr(240, 1000, 1) * [1, 2, 3], 0, 0.2)) }.play; // play three sine tone on channels 87, 88, and 89